stripe-samples/connect-onboarding-for-standard/README.md

 # Stripe Sample Connect Seamless Standard

-This is a repo to help you get started with creating a sample.
+This Stripe sample shows you how to use Seamless Standard for easy user onboarding with [Stripe Connect](https://stripe.com/connect).

+## Getting started

-1. Clone this repository and add the sample specific logic.
+1. Clone this repository

 ```
 git clone https://git.corp.stripe.com/auchenberg/stripe-sample-connect-seamless-standard/